jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 model/wte: (50257, 768)
 ```

-There's just some [additional logic](https://github.com/jaymody/picoGPT/blob/29e78cc52b58ed2c1c483ffea2eb46ff6bdec785/utils.py#L43-L65) needed to convert the above into the nested dictionary structure `params`.
+We the [following code](https://github.com/jaymody/picoGPT/blob/29e78cc52b58ed2c1c483ffea2eb46ff6bdec785/utils.py#L43-L65) to convert the above tensorflow variables into our `params` dictionary.

-For reference, here's what the `params` dictionary of shapes looks like, but with the numbers replaced with the hyper-parameters they represent:
+For reference, here's `params` but with the shape numbers replaced with the `hparams` they represent:

 ```python
 {